-Digital spring cleaning is usually about making site faster, more secure and leaner.
-Old Plugins and Themes are deleted, the database is optimised and site is cleared out.
+Cleaning up WordPress means digital spring cleaning.
+It's mostly about making your WordPress website faster, more secure and leaner.
+Old plugins and themes are deleted, the database is optimised and the WordPress website is cleaned up.
 But you should never lose sight of the big picture.
-Because such a spring cleaning is the perfect opportunity to optimize your own site concept and to increase conversions.
+Spring cleaning is the perfect opportunity to optimise your own site concept and boost conversions.

-Who doesn't know this: images from old blog posts, deactivated Plugins and Themes and other data garbage vegetate in the backend.
-In principle, this doesn't bother anyone in everyday business, but in the long run it makes your site slow and insecure.
+Who hasn't experienced this: images from old blog posts, deactivated plugins and themes and other data rubbish vegetate in the backend.
+In principle, this doesn't bother anyone in everyday business, but in the long run it makes your website slow and insecure.

-Spring cleaning campaigns, like the one by Michelle from Hootproof, by David from fastwp or even whole tidying workshops from WordPress , so make a lot of sense.
-Because lean sites tends to be faster and more secure.
+So spring cleaning campaigns, like those by Michelle from Hootproof, by David from fastwp, or even whole workshops on cleaning up WordPress, make a lot of sense.
+Because lean WordPress websites tend to be faster and more secure.

-And such actions provide you with the perfect opportunity to deal with the basic concept and mechanisms of your site and to critically question them.
-And that's exactly what I'm advocating today: cleaning up WordPress is important, but you shouldn't lose sight of the big picture, your site concept!
+And such actions provide you with the perfect opportunity to deal with the basic concept and mechanisms of your WordPress website and to critically question them.
+And that's exactly what I'm advocating today: cleaning up WordPress is important, but you shouldn't lose sight of the big picture, your site concept.

 - Does everything comply with the current standards in web design?